nawab312/Terraform/5_Terraform_Lifecycle_Management.md

 Suppose you import 50 existing EC2 instances.
 Later you change: `instance_type = "t3.micro"` to `instance_type = "t3.small"`.
 Will Terraform update the instances in-place or recreate them?
 - For Amazon EC2, changing the instance type does not require resource recreation, but it cannot be done while the instance is running.
 - Terraform will plan an in-place update, but internally it must stop and start the instance.
+- So *Mutable Infra does not mean no downtime*
 - Other similar Examples: Security Groups, Tags